Megaton Musashi: Synopsis

 In the year 2118, the Earth has been invaded by an hostile alien called "Dractors" (ドラクターズ, Dorakutāzu), killing 99.9% of humanity during what would later be referred to as "The Day of Destruction" (滅亡の日, Metsubō no hi), as the surviving 1% of humanity are placed in fortified Shelters (シェルター, Sherutā) and have their memories of the invasion repressed via its memory manipulation technology, allowing them to live in peace while the unified world government and its forces fight back against the Draktors.
-The Dractors has since drilling a hole through Earth and replaces its core with an artificial one to terraform it into a more suitable place for them to live, as such the state of the planet itself would be referred to as "Donut Earth" (ドーナッツ地球, Dōnattsu chikyū).
+The Dractors has since drilling a hole through Earth and replaces its core with an artificial one to xenoform it into a more suitable place for them to live, as such the state of the planet itself would be referred to as "Donut Earth" (ドーナッツ地球, Dōnattsu chikyū).

 Plot

 Yamato Ichidaiji, a hot-blooded and psychopathic teenager who has recently begun to experience flashbacks of the Draktor's invasion and the death of his family, is chosen to be one of the pilots for the newly developed Megaton-Class Rogues along with other chosen teens: Teru Asami, a calm, yet narcissistic teen with ties to the unified government; Ryugo Hijikata, a brawl-happy delinquent; Reiji Amemiya, a cat-loving pacifist; and Jun Kirishima, a feisty and talented girl.
 The fight between humanity and the Draktors will determine the fate of them and Earth, which becomes more complicated when Yamato meets runaway Draktor princess Arshem Laia, who strives for her people to coexist with humanity.